rails/rails/guides/source/active_support_core_extensions.md

 "foo".indent(2, "\t")    # => "\t\tfoo"
 ```

-While +indent_string+ is tipically one space or tab, it may be any string.
+While `indent_string` is tipically one space or tab, it may be any string.

-The third argument, +indent_empty_lines+, is a flag that says whether empty lines should be indented.
+The third argument, `indent_empty_lines`, is a flag that says whether empty lines should be indented.
 Default is false.

 ```ruby
 "foo\n\nbar".indent(2)            # => "  foo\n\n  bar"
 "foo\n\nbar".indent(2, nil, true) # => "  foo\n  \n  bar"
 ```

-The +indent!+ method performs indentation in-place.
+The `indent!` method performs indentation in-place.

 ### Access

-#### +at(position)+
+#### `at(position)`

-Returns the character of the string at position +position+:
+Returns the character of the string at position `position`:

 ```ruby
 "hello".at(0)  # => "h"